pdjr-archive/venus-signalk-tank-service/README.md

 # venus-signalk-tank-service

-__venus-signalk-tank-service__ injects tank data from Signal K into the Venus OS dbus enabling the display of such data on Venus OS devices like the Victron CCGX.
+__venus-signalk-tank-service__ provides a mechanism for injecting tank data from Signal K onto the Venus OS dbus, enabling the display of such data on Venus OS devices like the Victron CCGX.

-This is useful because it provides a work-around for Venus' broken support for multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.
+This is useful because it provides a work-around for Venus' broken native support for multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.

 Although designed to address Venus' multi-channel support issue, the project will, of course, inject any Signal K tank data into Venus